-Even if they did not crash directly into your car, if another driver’s negligence caused your car accident, they may be liable for your damages in a personal injury insurance claim or lawsuit.
+Even if they did not crash directly into your car, the negligent driver’ can become liable for your damages.
+You can get compensation through a personal injury insurance claim or lawsuit.

 There are many possible scenarios where a negligent driver violates a traffic law and forces another motorist to crash.
-A lawyer may be able to help you investigate your crash, identify the liable party, and collect evidence against them after this type of accident.
+A lawyer may be able to help you investigate your crash.
+Attorneys can also help identify the liable party and collect evidence against them after this type of accident.

 Identifying Your Recoverable Damages